 It is also useful to know where important documents belonging to your relative or friend are located.
-This can include such things as the deeds of their house; their will; passport; driving licence; birth, marriage or divorce certificates (where applicable); details of bank or building society accounts; insurance and pension policies; and their personal public service (PPS) number.
+This can include such things as the deeds of their house, their will, passport, driving licence, birth, marriage or divorce certificates (where applicable), details of bank or building society accounts, insurance and pension policies and their personal public service (PPS) number.

-If you need a night nurse...
+If you need a night nurse

 At some stage when caring for a relative or friend at home, you may need the help of a night nurse.
-You can make a request for a night nurse through your specialist palliative care nurse, public health nurse or GP.
-They in turn will contact the Irish Cancer Society, who will arrange a night nurse for you.
+Referrals to the Night Nursing service can be made by the specialist palliative care nurse, public health nurse or GP.
+They in turn will contact the Irish Cancer Society, who will arrange a night nurse for your relative or friend.
 If one is available, the night nurse will ring you before setting out and introduce themselves.
 They will also tell you what time they will be arriving and will ask for directions to your home.
 The night shift is usually from 11pm to 7am but this may vary and can be discussed with whoever books the nurse on your behalf.
 The night nurse does not usually wear a uniform but will carry an identification badge.
-They will give you an information leaflet about the night nursing service on arrival at your home.
+They will give you an information leaflet about the Night Nursing service on arrival at your home.

-About your night nurse...
+About your night nurse

 - The night nurse is a guest in your home and is there to support you and not to take over.
 They will work with you and will provide whatever nursing care is needed for your relative or friend overnight.
 Any changes in their condition will be reported to the specialist palliative care nurse, the public health nurse or GP. - The night nurse is there to offer you a chance to rest if that is what you wish.
 If you choose to rest, you should tell the night nurse who to wake during the night if they need assistance, or if there is a change in your relative's or friend's condition. - The nurse will usually sit by their bedside throughout the night.
-However, it may be the case that your relative or friend is sharing a bed.
-In this situation you may prefer to ask the night nurse to sit outside the room and you can call them as needed.
+If your relative or friend is sharing a bed, you may prefer to ask the night nurse to sit outside the room and you can call them as needed.